Artchibald/WTW-illustrator-script/README.md

 got a script working for the contact sheet
 Removed lots of bugs all day
 Brief completion as a prototype ready

+## Day 7

+Basically removing as many bugs as possible all day long.
+Review with Micheal
+Review with the design team
+Started on adding the filenames to the contact sheet as per last client request, no breakthrough yet.